 So far, we’ve had Strawberry Rhubarb Salsa which was (of course) gluten free, vegan, and lactose free.
 Yesterday, we did DIY homemade lox with a Latin kick.
 I’m not exaggerating when I say they are the best lox ever and I’m never buying lox again unless it’s a lox emergency.
 I’ve been known to have those.

 Today’s recipe is inspired by my weekend; it’s a smoked goat cheddar quesadilla with shitake mushrooms and wilted spinach with green garlic and cilantro crema.
 Here’s where the inspiration comes in: I fell in love with Redwood Hill Farm’s smoked goat cheddar.
 I have rarely loved a smoked cheese this much- I often find them unpleasantly chewy.
 Also I was inspired by my people, this is a dish that is vegetarian, gluten free, and lactose free, I also didn’t add any salt after a conversation with my new friend Jess of Sodium Girl (the cutest ever) about how spinach can be salty.
-Shauna of … get the recipe
+Shauna of Gluten … get the recipe

 I know you hear this from an awful lot of girls (and boys), but I have to say it anyway.
 I am in love with you.
 But, California, before you dismiss me as just another of your millions of admirers or, worse yet. one of those interloping social climbers, please hear me out.